Drewry Car Co.: History

-In 1933 the London, Midland & Scottish Railway announced that it was to hold a extensive trial of heavy oil locomotives for shunting duties, and among the contenders was a Drewry shunter built by the English Electric company.
-This was a 26 ton 0-4-0 and had a 176hp Allen 8RS18 eight cylinder diesel engine.
+In 1933, the London, Midland and Scottish Railway (LMS) announced that it was to hold an extensive trial of heavy oil locomotives for shunting duties, and among the contenders was a Drewry shunter built by the English Electric company.
+This was a 26-ton 0-4-0 and had an Allen 8RS18 176 hp, eight-cylinder diesel engine.
 It was delivered in spring 1934, and after operating in Salford goods yard it was sent on loan to the War Department in 1940, and they purchased it in 1943.
 The shunting locomotive appeared successful, and in 1938 it was reported that Drewry Car Co had received an order for 15 from the New Zealand government, to be built for Drewry by Dick, Kerr & Company, Preston.
 It says a lot for the robustness of the Drewry design that two of these pre-war locos are still in use - see New Zealand TR class locomotive.
 In the post war period Drewry shunters were adopted as the British Rail Class 04 shunters, of which 142 were built.

 While Baguley (Engineers) Ltd had failed in 1931, E E Baguley Ltd rose from the ashes to maintain existing Baguley locomotives, and their business grew so that in 1934 they opened their new works in Uxbridge Street, Burton-on-Trent and started producing their own Baguley diesel locomotives, and rail inspection vehicles for Drewry.

 Drewry continued as a successful locomotive and railcar company in the post-war years, though it had no production facilities.
 It continued to rely on contracting out the manufacture, using companies such as Vulcan Foundry and Robert Stephenson & Hawthorns.

-In 1962 Drewry acquired a controlling interest in E E Baguley Ltd, and formed Baguley-Drewry Ltd, thus once again building its own locomotives, in Burton upon Trent.
+In 1962, Drewry acquired a controlling interest in E E Baguley Ltd, and formed Baguley-Drewry Ltd, thus once again building its own locomotives, in Burton upon Trent.
 The company closed in 1984.